Bhuvaneswari-Jayakumar/aws-private-vpc/README.md

 - Gained a foundational understanding of AWS VPCs, subnets, and network security.
 - Enhanced knowledge of AWS Auto Scaling and traffic management using ALB.

-## Conclusiongit push origin main
+## Conclusion git push origin main
 git push origin main

-This project provided hands-on experience with deploying and managing a Python server in a cloud environment, leveraging AWS features for sca lability and security.
+This project provided hands-on experience with deploying and managing a Python server in a cloud environment, leveraging AWS features for scalability and security.

 ## Contact Information
 For any questions or further discussion, please contact me at [bhuvaneswarijayakumar475@gmail.com](mailto:bhuvaneswarijayakumar475@gmail.com).